 The UK had their first swim in London September 2017.
-Special contributions were made by several foundations (MNDA, FUNDELA, Suna And Kiraç Foundation), by anonymous donors, through personal campaigns ('Als het licht uitgaat', 'Km solidarios Serra de Tramuntana', 'de Peramides a Veleros' 'El gran reto de Jorge Abarca') and other very successful (sports) events such as , the Good Run (Ireland).
+Special contributions were made by several foundations (MNDA, FUNDELA, Suna And Kiraç Foundation), by anonymous donors, through personal campaigns ('Als het licht uitgaat', 'Km solidarios Serra de Tramuntana', 'de Peramides a Veleros', 'El gran reto de Jorge Abarca', 'Mi penultimo reto por la ELA' 'Mary Bucles por un mundo sin ELA') and other very successful (sports) events such as the Good Run in Ireland.
 August has been announced to be internationally the month of the IceBucketChallenge.
-Various new local initiatives were welcomed and supported by the local ALS foundations and contributed to the increase in funds over this year in almost all countries.
+Various new local initiatives were welcomed and supported by the local ALS foundations and contributed to the increase in funds over this year in a lot of the countries.